sarthak-g/Momo-palace/README.md

 # Momo Palace

-A webapp which can be used by any restaurant to provide realtime order and delievery functionality to their customers.
-It also contains admin dashboard through which chef or owner can see active orders and update their status.
+A web app that can be used by any restaurant to provide realtime order and delivery functionality to its customers.
+It also contains an admin dashboard through which the chef or owner can see active orders and update their status.
 Steps for webapp setup in your local machine:

 <ins>Step 1:</ins> Type below command in terminal to clone the project.